Signs your child might be struggling with low self-esteem, anxiety, or depression, and how to help

 Not all kids with a learning disability become frustrated, sad, or anxious, but it is pretty common for kids to go through at least some period of emotional struggle.
 It isn’t easy for children when they see themselves falling behind their peers at school.
 Even if they pretend that they don’t notice or care, struggling in school can be a demoralizing experience.
 Here are some signs that kids might be struggling emotionally:

 Some of the signs, like crying or worrying, can be obvious, while others, like acting out, are more frequently misunderstood.
-Laura Phillips, PsyD, a neuropsychologist at the Child Mind Institute, explains the dynamic.
+Laura Phillips, PsyD, a neuropsychologist, explains the dynamic.
 “Sometimes kids would rather be the ‘bad’ kid than the ‘dumb’ kid, or they’d rather be the class clown.
 They’re either trying to divert attention away from their academic struggles or they’re trying to have the ‘I don’t care’ attitude as a way of saving face.”

-In addition to getting kids help for a learning issue—strengthening skills and finding strategies that play to their strengths—parents should think about the emotional needs of a child.
-If you see signs that your child is struggling, try to understand what specifically is troubling him.
+In addition to getting kids help for a learning issue — strengthening skills and finding strategies that play to their strengths — parents should think about the emotional needs of a child.
+If you see signs that your child is struggling, try to understand what specifically is troubling them.
 Below are the three most common reasons why kids with a learning disability might feel bad, and what to do about them.

 This is a particularly big one during the period before a child has received a diagnosis.
 Children often notice if they aren’t learning at the same pace as the other kids, and can assume it is because they just aren’t smart.
 Unfortunately kids can keep believing they aren’t smart even after they are diagnosed with a learning disability.